OWASP Top 10 and Snort Rule Creation

 Reflected XSS is the 4th injection I will bring up.

 Reflected XSS is usually initiated after a social engineering attack.
-So a scenario as an example, if a bank website has this vulnerability, a malicious link can be sent to a victim which will send a specially crafted request to the website.
+So, for example, if a bank website has this vulnerability, a malicious link can be sent to a victim that will trigger a specially crafted request to the website.
 Let’s say that the crafted request aims to get the victim’s cookie.
 If the attack is successful, the attacker can get into the victim’s account using the cookie.

 We can see some examples of this through DVWA.

 The Low difficulty for the Reflected XSS section is just an input field asking for your name.
-The source code does not check/validate the input from the user.
+The source code does not check or validate user input.
 The overall objective of this section in DVWA is to get a user’s cookie and hijack their session.

 We can set up a remote server to receive the data generated by the script below.
 The remote server in this case is just a Python HTTP server.